This "Vinyl Record Memories Blog" page will show you the latest additions and updates to my Vinyl Records Site.

 Tears on My Pillow is another great Doo-Wop classic with lyrics you can understand and appreciate while enjoying those fabulous harmonies created by those great Doo-Wop groups from this era.This golden oldie has beautiful words of sadness and longing for beginning again.

-Doo-Wop groups of the fifties and sixties provided street corner music to entertain themselves, and provided some of the best and most beautiful music in those two decades.
+Doo-Wop groups of the fifties and sixties provided street corner music to entertain themselves and provided some of the best and most beautiful music in those two decades.
+Having these old songs in our lives provides us with those special vinyl record memories.

 Cattle Call duet with LeAnn Rimes and Eddy Arnold.
 Recorded when she was just thirteen, the movie backdrop with the "Red River" cattle drive fits perfectly.
 Close your eyes while singing the first verse and you can almost see a cowboy campfire dotting the nighttime plain.